London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 Love Real Estate or Furniture?

-I sometimes wonder if people love real estate or furniture more!
-Do you love your dining room table as much as it loves you?
+I sometimes wonder if people love real estate or their furniture more.

-There is no dining room; where will I put my dining table, hutches, trays, Uncle Bob’s ashes, and my great-grandmother’s serving set?
-Said a buyer.
+"There's no dining room — where will I put my dining table, hutches, trays, Uncle Bob's ashes, and my great-grandmother's serving set?"

 Read